 - Burning fossil fuels such as gasoline, oil, diesel or wood, etc.

 - Waste burning, agricultural burning, etc.

-- Emission from energy supply and industrial combustion processes
+- Emission from energy supply and also from industrial combustion processes

 - Metal and steel production, specifically smelting and processing of metals